codecrafters-io/build-your-own-shell/stage_descriptions/redirection-01-jv1.md

 ./your_program.sh
 ```

-It'll then send a series of commands to your shell, executing commands and redirecting their output to a file:
+It will then send a series of commands to your shell, executing commands, and redirecting their output to a file:

 ```bash
 $ ls /tmp/baz > /tmp/foo/baz.md